 Scottsdale Ins.
 Co. v.
 Safeco Ins.
 Co. of Am., 111 F.Supp.2d 1273 (2000).

 Although excess liability insurance is similar to an umbrella insurance policy in regard to the fact it comes into effect after your primary insurance has been exhausted, it differs because it usually must follow the form of the underlying primary insurance.
-It applies the form found in the underlying insurance unless it expressly states the contrary in its policy.
+It applies the form found in the underlying insurance unless it expressly states the contrary in the policy.
 This makes this type of policy not as appealing as an umbrella insurance policy because it is more restrictive.
-In an excess liability insurance plan, there is not a “drop-down” feature to cover events not specified within the primary insurance.
-This feature can be found in umbrella insurance policies making it a better risk management tool by taking into account unlikely events in the rare circumstance that they occur and not being limited by your underlying insurance.
+In an excess liability insurance policy, there is not a “drop-down” feature to cover events not specified within the primary insurance.
+This “drop-down” feature can be found in umbrella insurance policies making it a better risk management tool.
 The “drop-down” feature can be seen as a vertical exhaustion of your multi-layered insurance.
 An umbrella insurance policy will protect you from additional costs when your limit has been exceeded.